Anadea/anadea_blog/content/posts/how-to-develop-sports-app/index.md

 ---
-title: " How to Develop a Sports App in 2023"
+ceoTitle: How to Develop a Sports App in 2023
+title: How to Create Your Own Sports App?
+breadcrumbs: " Sports App Development"
+slug: how-to-develop-sports-app
+draft: true
-publishDate: '2022-05-12T00:00:00Z'
+publishDate: 2022-05-12T00:00:00Z
-authors: []
+image: sports-apps.jpg
+og_image: sports-apps.jpg
 description: Explore the spots app market and develop your own sports app with Anadea.
 Sports apps industry is one of the fastest growing market in the world now.
-image: sports-apps.jpg
-og_image: sports-apps.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - sports
-categories: []
 ---
 _Updated July, 2022._